quic/aimet/Docs/install/install_host.rst

 AIMET manual installation and setup
 ###################################

-This page describes how to manually install AIMET, including all prerequisites and dependencies, for all framework and GPU variants.
+This page describes how to manually install AIMET, including all prerequisites and dependencies, for all framework and variants.

 .. note::